 Shifts in short-term interest rates may reduce net interest income, which is the principal component of our earnings.
 Net interest income is the difference between the amounts received by us on our interest-earning assets and the interest paid by us on our interest-bearing liabilities.
 When interest rates rise, the rate of interest we pay on our liabilities may rise more quickly than the rate of interest that we receive on our interest-bearing assets, which may cause our profits to decrease.
+Conversely, when interest rates fall our interest-bearing assets reprice more quickly than our interest-bearing liabilities, given our asset-sensitive balance sheet, which may cause our net interest income to decrease.
 The impact on earnings is more adverse when the slope of the yield curve flattens, i.e. when short-term interest rates increase more than corresponding changes in long-term interest rates or when long-term interest rates decrease more than corresponding changes in short-term interest rates.